mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 	MariaDB> CHANGE MASTER TO MASTER_LOG_FILE=‘mysql-bin.000003',MASTER_LOG_POS=8888

 This could be applied to current master_host/port or a new one.
-If there is a master server maintenance and a slave is beeing promoted as master it should be checked that binlog file and position are valid: in case of any error replication stops and errors are reported via *SHOW SLAVE STATUS* and in error logs.
+If there is a master server maintenance and a slave is being promoted as master it should be checked that binlog file and position are valid: in case of any error replication stops and errors are reported via *SHOW SLAVE STATUS* and in error logs.

 2) Current binlog file is ‘mysql-bin.000099', position 1234